 GTF Bible Institute

-GTF Bible Institute is a three-year program where students become solidly grounded in Bible basics with a focus on evangelism and personal work.
-For classroom instruction, we have two 12-week terms per year which follows a seasonal rotation meeting during the rainy season.
-Along with book and classroom instruction, part of the course work required for graduation is the Evangelism Practical where students assist with evangelism, teaching, and preaching at our Partnering Churches throughout the country during the dry season.
-It's not difficult to find willing participants as the students eagerly join in traveling to areas both urban and rural.
-They're putting sneakers on their classroom studies, hitting the streets and jungle trails and making it REAL.
-They capably handle questions from all religious sides giving answers from scripture.
-It’s been a joy to watch the men grow in confidence as they learn to earnestly contend for the faith without being contentious.
-They are also learning the art of personal work and not simply rushing people to a decision or a repeat-after-me prayer which is so pervasive in West Africa.
-While visiting our Partnering Churches our students also assist with preaching for special meetings and teach children's programs giving our students a wide range of valuable on-the-job experience.
+Along with book and classroom instruction, part of the course work required for graduation is the Evangelism Practical where students assist with evangelism, teaching, and preaching at our Partner Churches throughout the country during the Dry Season Circuit.
+This combination of classroom and life settings, makes for solid graduates who can capable handle questions from all religious sides, giving answers from scripture.
+It’s been a joy to watch these men grow in confidence as they learn to earnestly contend for the faith without being contentious.
+They are also learning the art of personal work and not simply rushing people to a “decision” or a “repeat-after-me prayer” which is so pervasive in West Africa.

 The Bible Mission Church

 As a missionary-teacher, one of my responsibilities is to help my students recognize their gifts from God, and then provide opportunity for those gifts to be developed, guiding my students as they grow.
 Whether it’s teaching Sunday school lessons for children or adults, preaching, song leading, visitation, or traveling the dry-season evangelism circuit, The Bible Mission Church provides many venues for the institute students as well as church members to truly grow in their faith.